intel/media-delivery/doc/demo.rst

 "CDN" sample uses ffmpeg to generate HLS stream which is better scalable approach comparing to an alternative to use Nginx `RTMP module <https://github.com/arut/nginx-rtmp-module>`_.
-(we provide `Edge`_ sample for this alternative approach).
 See "CDN" sample architecture diagram below.

 .. image:: pic/cdn-demo-architecture.png